Elisa-m/MechaCar_Statistical_Analysis/README.md

 ![](Lot_Summary.png)

 ## T-Tests on Suspension Coils
+Below you will find four one-sample t-tests conducted to determine whether there is a statistical difference between the means of sample datasets and population datasets for All Lots, Lot1, Lot2, and Lot3.
+The null hypothesis for these tests assumes there is no statistical difference and the alternative hypothesis assumes there is a statistical difference.
 Assuming a significance level of 0.05, all the p-values seen below are above the significance level.
 Consequently, there is not enough evidence to reject the null hypothesis, and all means (means of All Lots, Lot1, Lot2 and Lot3) are statistically similar.

 1. T-test All Lots